izgzhen/bbq-sg/README.md

 But you can use the API in other way as well, enjoy blogging :)

 ## Tickets
-* Use `metaDict` to generate some more indexing pages
-* Try add some CSS & JS to your personal blog, so you can know if there is something to be done in managing more kinds of static resource
 * Clean the code, provide a `Plugin` type

 ## Spec in planning